 This makes us one of only two UK calibration laboratories that are UKAS accredited for measurements of surface texture parameters, and the uncertainties of 2% + 4 nm which we offer for measurements of Ra and Rq within the range 0 to 25 µm, are currently the lowest uncertainty values available from any UK calibration laboratory.

-We can provide UKAS Calibration Certificates for any roughness specimen or measurement standard, whether manufactured by us or by any other manufacturer.
+We can provide UKAS Calibration Certificates for any roughness specimen or measurement standard, step height or groove specimen, whether manufactured by us or by any other manufacturer.
 (UKAS No. 4685)

 Full details of the parameters and their corresponding Best Measurement Capabilities are shown in the table below: